venice1200/MiSTer_i2c2oled/README.md

 * Upload the File(s) to `/media/fat/i2c2oled_pix/` on **MiSTer**
 * Have fun 😃

-▶️You can use the [template](https://github.com/venice1200/MiSTer_i2c2oled/blob/main/Pictures/Pix/template.pix) as well.
+▶️ You can use the [template](https://github.com/venice1200/MiSTer_i2c2oled/blob/main/Pictures/Pix/template.pix) as well.
+▶️ You can use the new XPMtoPIX conversion tool (need .NET Core Framework 3.1+) by MickGyver, many thanks.

 Double check the files in https://github.com/venice1200/MiSTer_i2c2oled/tree/main/Pictures/Pix for correct modification.